-Model LX2340 draws a maximum of 2.0 amps when the package includes Electronic Team Names.
-Without ETNs, the maximum current is 1.2 amps.
+Model LX2576 draws a maximum of 7.6 amps when the package includes Electronic Team Names.
+Without ETNs, the maximum current is 5.8 amps.

-Junction Box and Data Cable
+Junction Boxes and Data Cable

 If your scoreboard package includes the ScoreLink wireless communication system, your work is done here.
-Skip to the section about the control console.
+Skip to the next section.

-Your hard-wired scoreboard package includes at least one junction box.
-Junction boxes should be permanently mounted to provide a stable point of termination for data cable.

-The idea is to connect the control console to this junction box via a ten-foot patch cable.
-So the junction box will need to be mounted within ten feet of the position where your scoreboard operator will sit.
+Since this scoreboard display uses two control consoles - one for control of the primary game functions such as Time and Scores, one for tracking Player Stats - there must be two separate runs of cable from the point of operation to the sign.
+Your hard-wired scoreboard package includes two junction boxes, which you should permanently mount to provide a stable point of termination for the data cables.
+The idea is to connect the control consoles to these junction boxes via a pair of ten-foot patch cables.
+So the junction boxes will need to be mounted within ten feet of the position where your scoreboard operator will sit.
 In many gyms the junction boxes are concealed inside a larger floor box.
 They can be flush mounted on a wall, externally mounted on bleachers, or positioned anywhere else that is convenient.
 Choose a location that is protected so that the junction box and cables are not likely to be stepped on, tripped over, or have liquid (or anything else) spilled on them.

-It is also important to label your junction box.
+It is also important to label your junction boxes.
 The connectors used for scoreboard data look very much like the type used in some audio systems.
-Plugging audio devices into a scoreboard data line can possibly damage the scoreboard system.
+Plugging audio devices into a scoreboard data line can often damage the scoreboard system.